 Is Renting Your Mother-In-Law Suite a Good Choice for You?

 Homes with a mother-in-law suite are a great alternative to the high cost of live-in senior care facilities.
 But when that space is not occupied by a family member, renting it out is a worthwhile option for some property owners.
 After all, do not let the label fool you; an in-law suite is typically set up as a fully equipped apartment – just within an existing structure.

 That said, owners have many circumstances to evaluate before deciding if renting this space in their home is the right choice.
 For example, if your home does not already have an in-law suite, adding one is expensive.
 On average, the cost to add these rooms to an existing attic, garage, or basement could cost anywhere between $15,000 to $60,000.

 However, adding a mother-in-law suite increases the property’s value and appeals to future buyers.
 Plus, these renovations offer the chance for steady income through vacation or long-term rentals.
 These rental options fill a need for tenants looking for affordable housing or locations in certain areas where traditional apartment homes are scarce.
 Let’s review some of the benefits, negatives, and considerations every property owner should weigh before deciding what is right for them.

-- Adding a MIL suite to your home will increase home and rental value
+- Adding a mother-in-law suite to your home increases both the overall home and rental value

-- It can increase your monthly income and can partially subsidize your mortgage payment
+- It can provide additional monthly income and can partially subsidize your mortgage payment

 - If you indeed use it as a suite for family members, they’ll still have their independence, and you’ll have your freedom.
 Most suites have their private entrance to the home.
 Even if you choose to rent to non-family members, the privacy available is still a benefit.